voa2000/DevOps/README.md

 DevOps is a set of practices that combines software development and information-technology operations which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 Wikipedia

 I will be building a configuration pipeline using Packer, Ansible, Jenkins, AWS, NodeJS and Terraform.
-I will be using a dev machine by building vagrant in virtualbox.
+And also be using a dev machine by building vagrant in virtualbox.

 ### Virtual box
 VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
 Not only is VirtualBox an extremely feature rich, high performance product for enterprise customers, it is also the only professional solution that is freely available as Open Source Software under the terms of the GNU General Public License (GPL) version 2.